1.c) Stars, expansion of the Universe and dark energy

 1.c.2.a) Acceleration or deceleration of expansion of the Universe in Modern Physics

-This figure shows possible evolution of the Universe as a function of the relationship between dark energy and gravitational forces.
+This figure shows the possible evolution of the Universe as a function of the relationship between dark energy and gravitational forces.

 1.c.2.b) Dark energy in the Global Physics

-Going back to Global Astrophysics, let us present main developments and precisions regarding astronomical objects in outer space, expansion of the Universe and dark energy.
+Going back to Global Astrophysics, let us present the main developments and precisions regarding astronomical objects in outer space, expansion of the Universe and dark energy.

-Existence of contraction and expansion of the Universe
+The existence of contraction and expansion of the Universe

-Expansion of the Universe is not occurring in one particular direction, but equally for all stars; it is as if each star was getting further away from all its neighboring stars.
+Expansion of the Universe is not occurring in one particular direction, but equally for all-stars; it is as if each star was getting further away from all its neighboring stars.